-NO: This plate provides fixation of the 1st metacarpal.

-YES: This plate provides fixation of the first metacarpal.

-NO: He was the 8th patient to be seen today.

-YES: He was the eighth patient to be seen today.
+- NO: This plate provides fixation of the 1st metacarpal. - YES: This plate provides fixation of the first metacarpal. - One of the was the 8th patient to be seen today. - YES: He was the eighth patient to be seen today.

 For ordinals above 10, it is acceptable to use the "th."